lingdoc/txt2srt/README.txt

 txt2srt.exe (the executable script file) txt2srt.py (the Python script from which the executable is built)

-The script is designed for making Toolbox .txt files into .srt for subtitles in programs such as Aimersoft (the original version was intended for use with Premier Pro).
+The script is designed for making Toolbox .txt files (http://www-01.sil.org/computing/toolbox/) into .srt for subtitles in programs such as VLC, Aimersoft, or Premier Pro.
 It uses the 'txt2srt.cfg' file to determine the markers in your Toolbox files.
+The time-alignments read from the Toolbox files are assumed to have been created by Transcriber 1.5.1 (http://sourceforge.net/projects/trans/files/transcriber/1.5.1/) and converted using 'trs2txt' (https://github.com/themadafrican/trs2txt) or a similar program.
 Edit the 'txt2srt.cfg' file in a standard Text Editor, and replace the following markers with those that refer to the same fields in your own Toolbox texts:
  \ref (line name and number)
  \ELANBegin (timecode beginning)
  \ELANEnd (timecode ending)